abdullahoncu/abdullahoncu/README.md

 - 👋 Hi, I’m @abdullahoncu
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently studiying MBA and CyberSecurity. :)
+- 🌱 I’m currently studiying CS :)
 - 💞️ I’m looking to collaborate on building new projects.
 - 📫 You can reach me through e-mail and links in my profile.